Skip to main content

 We offer meaningful engagement through our theatre-in-education and outreach, using the safety of fiction to enable our participants to share their stories with students, teachers, and other people in recovery.

-Following the generous grant from Public Health Dorset, which supported the development of our new play (The Wasps Nest) and the extension of our work across the whole county, we have secured additional funding from the Police and Crime Commissioner for Dorset, SNG, and the George Temperance Trust.
-This funding will enable us to take our message of prevention and resilience to even more schools across Dorset this year and into 2025.
+IN 2024, Public Health Dorset supported the development of a new play, ‘The Wasps Nest’ which also enabled our work to extend across the whole county.
+Subsequent funding from the Police and Crime Commissioner for Dorset, SNG (formerly Soverign Housing), and the George Temperance Trust meant almost 3000 students saw the play last year.
+We will continue to seek additional funding to enable us to take our message of prevention and resilience to even more schools across Dorset this year.

 Meet The Team